Chris44442/de10nano/README.md

 If you set up Ethernet in /etc/network/interfaces on the SD card as mentioned above, the eth0 link should come up after a few seconds.
 Run `ip a` to find out your IP address.
 If you haven't already, you can now customize the OS to your needs, e.g. set up SSH.

-## Loading the FPGA design in u-boot
+## Loading the FPGA design in U-boot

 For the following instructions be sure to have a working USB UART connection from your Host PC to the device.

 At this point it is possible to configure the FPGA from the OS.
 But first you may also want the FPGA design to be configured by default during the booting sequence as well.
 You should also enable the FPGA to HPS bridges by default if you intend to use them.
 To do so, after reseting the HPS, quickly interrupt the autoboot sequence by hitting return.
-In the u-boot console type:
+In the U-boot console type:

 ```
 setenv load_fpga "load mmc 0:1 '\$loadaddr' fpga.rbf; dcache flush; fpga load 0 '\$loadaddr' '\$filesize'; bridge enable;"